Item 29: Listen to Clippy

 }

-As shown above, each Clippy warning comes with a link to a webpage describing the error, which explains why the code is considered bad.
-This is vital, because it allows you to decide whether those reasons apply to your code, or whether there is some particular reason why the lint check isn't relevant.
+As shown previously, each Clippy warning comes with a link to a webpage describing the error, which explains why the code is considered bad.
+This is vital, because it allows you to decide whether those reasons apply to your code or whether there is some particular reason why the lint check isn't relevant.
 In some cases, the text also describes known problems with the lint, which might explain an otherwise confusing false positive.

-Whether you choose to fix or disable the warnings, you should make your code Clippy warning free.
+Whether you choose to fix or disable the warnings, you should make your code Clippy-warning free.

-Clippy's warnings are particularly helpful when you're learning Rust, because they reveal gotchas you might not have noticed, and help you become familiar with Rust idiom.
+Clippy's warnings are particularly helpful when you're learning Rust, because they reveal gotchas you might not have noticed and help you become familiar with Rust idiom.

 Many of the Items in this book also have corresponding Clippy warnings, when it's possible to mechanically check the relevant concern: